mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 MOVE?
 OR REFRAME AS ON-GOING GAP / TENSION.
 A tension exists in research on project-based approaches to digital making, in finding appropriate level of scaffolding [@waite_teaching_2021; @quintana_scaffolding_2004].
 The use of conceptual and practical frameworks to scaffold domain specific working practices can help ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].

+**Value for researchers of the intermediate framing & b & c**

+Quick summary of value

+In the framing of CHAT, the implementation of GDPS can be treated as a distinct activity systems (see Fig in last chapter)

 <!-- If a knowledge of CT is needed by the learning context then it could be profitably explored in other ways.
 For example, developing resources suitable for such reflection,  for instance a learning map to be used by participants and teachers as explred in P4 .
 Linking from docs to descriptions of the characteristics.
 Thus not a leading pedagogical framework but a map of possible skills and concepts made possible by the leading activity. -->